 In response to the comment regarding the 10-foot-wide parcel, as described in Response AL-5, Alternative B, Economic Feasibility, on RTC p.
-4.F-28, the planning commission will certify the SEIR if itthey determine that the SEIR has been completed in compliance with CEQA, including that it describes a reasonable range of potentially feasible alternatives.
+4.F-29, the planning commission will certify the SEIR if they it determines that the SEIR has been completed in compliance with CEQA, including that it describes a reasonable range of potentially feasible alternatives.
 The planning commission and other approval agencies will determine the actual feasibility of the alternatives after and separate from SEIR certification.
-The decision makers are required to take into consideration-and to balance, as applicable, non-environmental information such as the economic, legal, social, technological, or other considerations benefits, in determining whether alternatives are feasible including region wide or statewide environmental benefits of a proposed project in their deliberations (CEQA Guidelines section 150931).
+The decision makers are required to take into consideration and to balance, as applicable, non-environmental information such as the economic, legal, social, technological, or other benefits, including region-wide or statewide environmental benefits of a proposed project in their deliberationsconsiderations in determining whether alternatives are feasible (CEQA Guidelines section 150931).